College football odds, picks, lines, spread: 2025 Championship Week predictions, best bets

 Top college football predictions for Championship Week

-One of the college football picks the model is high on during Championship Week: No. 2 Indiana (+4.5, 47.5) covers against No. 1 Ohio State in over 50% of simulations Saturday at 7 p.m.
+One of the college football picks the model is high on during Championship Week: No. 2 Indiana (+4, 47.5) covers against No. 1 Ohio State in over 50% of simulations Saturday at 7 p.m.
 ET.
 No team has a better point differential than IU (+401), which is 50 points greater than what Ohio State has.
 Indiana also has the Heisman favorite in Fernando Mendoza, who leads FBS with 32 passing touchdowns, while topping the Big Ten in total touchdowns and yards per attempt.
 His counterpart, Julian Sayin, has thrown picks in his last two games away from home, and the Buckeyes haven't won the turnover battle in five straight games.
-In addition to the Hoosiers sticking within the spread, the model also says the Under hits nearly 70% of the time in an A-rated pick.
+In addition to the Hoosiers sticking within the spread, the model also says the Over hits over 50% of the time.
 See which other picks the model likes here.

 How to make college football picks for Championship Week